TheOverfloater/pathos-public/FAQ.md

 have time available, I cannot fully dedicate myself to helping you with the features you want to add.
 You will need to learn more about OpenGL and C++ if you want to add more features to Pathos.

+# Question 10)
+>My facially animated models look strange after the latest model, with their faces
+>looking all weird and having the wrong vertices move.
+What is causing this?

+The engine in the July update had the facial flex vertex limit raised, which breaks compatibility with previous model compiles.
+You'll need to recompile the model with the latest studiomdl to fix this.